 I suggest a mix of Golden Delicious, MacInrosh and Cortland apples for this recipe.
 I have a ton of apple cake, apple pastries, and apple pie recipes but this one is easy, make-ahead and looks exceptionally elegant.
-It's a 4th of July crowd-pleaser.
-It's my own go-to recipe for so many occasions.
+It's my own go-to recipe for so many occasions, especially holiday times.

 2 1/2 cups all-purpose flour

 6-8 cups apples - pared, cored, sliced (1/4 inch thick) mixed varieties

 2 tablespoons fresh lemon juice

 1/3 whipping cream

 1 egg yolk